Vegan Dog Food: Everything You Want To Know

 Vets Believe Vegan Diets are Unhealthy

 This is also a myth.
 Veterinarians have opinions.
 Of course, their opinions involve medical studies and observations.
-However, many times they are what they believe, just as doctors will have their own opinions about whether their patients should choose certain lifestyle habits.
+Just as doctors will have their own opinions about whether their patients should choose certain lifestyle habits, veterinarians can also have varying opinions.
 If your vet doesn't agree with a vegan diet, it doesn't mean veganism is bad.
 However, hear them out on why they wouldn't choose a vegan diet for your dog.
 Does your dog have health issues?
 Are they underweight or have pre-existing ailments?
 We hate to sound like a broken record, but do your homework!
 Understand why your vet may have a certain opinion and then proceed accordingly.

 Veganism is Animal Cruelty